katgironpe/feedtweet/README.md

 This app uses ActiveJob and Sidekiq to retrieve, save posts and tweet them later.

+## Limitations

+I just created this as an example application as requested.
+Its limitations include the fact that it doesn't support filtering.
+I may not update this app in the future.

 ## Getting Started

 Clone the application